Convex-Dev/design/docs/cad/020_tokenomics/README.md

 ![Convex Coin Release Curve](release-curve.png)

 Note: The constant value `$100` is chosen so that once `50%` of all coins are issued, the market cap of Convex Coins would be equal to `$50bn`.
-At this stage, one would expect the Convex Foundation to have a significant treasury sufficient to support the Convex ecosystem in perpetuity.
+At this stage, one would expect the Convex Foundation to have a significant treasury available to give strong economic support to the Convex ecosystem in perpetuity.

 The Release Curve formula MAY be adjusted in the event of significant economic events affecting the relative value of fiat currencies used (e.g. sustained high rates of inflation).
 The Foundation MUST consult with the ecosystem and provide a robust rationale for any such changes.

 To account for transaction costs, effective financial management or purchaser convenience, the Foundation MAY group the release of some coins into rounds, provided that such rounds MUST be broadly consistent with the overall Release Curve.

-### Reward Pool

-The Peer Reward Pool is stored in the special account `#0`.

-Transactions Fees for execution of transactions are deposited in the Reward Pool (this occurs at the end of each block of transactions successfully submitted by a peer and confirmed in consensus).

-Over time, this Reward Pool is used to make payments for peers that are participating correctly in maintaining network consensus, thus giving a return to stakers.

-Account `#0` is also an address to which users can optionally "burn" coins.
-Such coins are removed from the coin supply, but will be available for future distribution as peer rewards.

 ### Coin Purchases